 As of 2018, food waste made up almost 22 % of municipal solid waste, the second highest category of waste following paper waste.

 As you might imagine, this massive amount of wasted food has to go somewhere.
 Unfortunately, it does not often end up in places that promote positive environmental effects.
 About 95% of discarded food ends up in landfills, making food waste a rampant contributor to climate change.

 The USDA says this about food waste's effect on the climate:

 "When food is discarded, all inputs used in producing, processing, transporting, preparing, and storing discarded food are also wasted.
 Food loss and waste also exacerbates the climate change crisis with its significant greenhouse gas (GHG) footprint.
 Production, transportation, and handling of food generate significant Carbon Dioxide (CO2) emissions and when food ends up in landfills, it generates methane, an even more potent greenhouse gas..."

 Fighting against food waste not only helps you be more environmentally conscious, but also fight food insecurity, positively impact farming practices, promote resource and energy conservation, and address climate change, which in turn, could also decrease climate change-related impacts on the agricultural supply chain.

-The top 5 most common types of wasted foods are fruits, vegetables, dairy products, breads and meats.
+The top 5 most common types of wasted foods are fruits, vegetables, dairy products, bread, and meats.